SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 ## Fields creation in Sumo Logic for Mysql

-Following are the tags which will be created as part of MySql App install if not already present.
+Following are the [fields](https://help.sumologic.com/docs/manage/fields/) which will be created as part of MySql App install if not already present.

 - `db.cluster.name` - User configured.
 Enter a name to identify this MySql cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 - `db.system` - Has fixed value of **mysql**